-North Castle residents tend to be somewhat older than those in neighboring communities.
-Chart 2, below, illustrates median age (half are older, half are younger) of area residents in 2000 and 2010.
+North Castle residents tend to be somewhat older than those in Westchester County as a whole.
+Chart 2, illustrates median age (half are older, half are younger) of area residents in 2000 and 2010.
 The median age has increased, reflecting national trends of an aging population and lower fertility rates.

 Although the Town is an older community overall in the context of Westchester County, it has a sizeable population under age 18 (29.4%) compared with the County (23.2%).
 The youth population is concentrated primarily in Armonk and North White Plains, where about one in three residents is a minor (see Chart 3).
 North Castle's somewhat smaller young adult (18-34) population and slightly larger share of middle-age population (35-64) are driving the Town's older median age.
-Within North White Plains, for example, the share of the young adult population is just 7.4%, compared with 20.1% in the County.
-The lack of younger residents in North Castle may reflect the high cost of living, low number of local jobs and lack of cultural and entertainment amenities typically enjoyed by young adults.
+Within North